three-cubed/prettypay-demo/prettypay/README.md

 # Prettypay
 <br>
 Prettypay is a web development tool.
-It is a simple simulated payment processing system used with javascript and EJS pages.
+It is a moderately simple simulated payment processing system used with javascript and EJS pages.
 It is designed to be included within the parent directory.
 <br><br>

 ## To use
 First, the Prettypay directory must be cloned and placed in the parent file that you wish to use it in.<br>

-You will presumably not wish to retain the transaction records of the directory which you cloned, so you can delete all information **within** each file in prettypay/records (do not delete the files themselves!).<br>
+You will presumably not wish to retain the transaction records of the directory which you cloned, so if applicable, you can delete all information **within** each file in prettypay/records (do not delete the files themselves!).<br>

 In index.js (or whatever you have named the server), you must include the lines:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`const prettypayRouter = require('./prettypay/routes/routes')`<br>